harikas14/Pages/docs/SMugVault-FAQ.md

 - **Secure authentication** - OAuth 1.0a with Keychain storage
 - **Professional interface** - Modern, intuitive design

-### Is MacSMug affiliated with SmugMug?
+### Is SMugVault affiliated with SmugMug?
-No, MacSMug is an independent application created by third-party developers.
+No, SMugVault is an independent application created by third-party developers.
 We use SmugMug's official API but are not affiliated with SmugMug, Inc.

-### Can I use MacSMug with other photo services?
+### Can I use SMugVault with other photo services?
-Currently, MacSMug is designed exclusively for SmugMug.
+Currently, SMugVault is designed exclusively for SmugMug.
 We may consider supporting other services in future versions based on user demand.

 ---

 ## 💰 Pricing & Purchase

-### How much does MacSMug cost?
+### How much does SMugVault cost?
-MacSMug is available for **$9.99** on the Mac App Store.
+SMugVault is available for **$9.99** on the Mac App Store.
 This is a one-time purchase with no subscription fees.

 ### Is there a free trial?
-Currently, MacSMug doesn't offer a free trial.
+Currently, SMugVault doesn't offer a free trial.
 However, we offer a 30-day money-back guarantee through the Mac App Store if you're not satisfied.

 ### Are there any subscription fees?
 No!
-MacSMug is a one-time purchase.
+SMugVault is a one-time purchase.
 You pay $9.99 once and own the app forever, including free updates.

 ### Is there an educational discount?
-Yes, MacSMug participates in Apple's educational pricing program.
+Yes, SMugVault participates in Apple's educational pricing program.
 Students and educators can get a discount through the Mac App Store.

-### Can I use MacSMug on multiple Macs?
+### Can I use SMugVault on multiple Macs?
 Yes!
-Your Mac App Store purchase allows you to install MacSMug on all Macs associated with your Apple ID.
+Your Mac App Store purchase allows you to install SMugVault on all Macs associated with your Apple ID.

 ---

 ## 💻 System Requirements

 ### What macOS version do I need?
-MacSMug requires **macOS 13.0 (Ventura) or later**.
+SMugVault requires **macOS 13.0 (Ventura) or later**.
 This ensures compatibility with the latest SwiftUI features and security standards.

-### Does MacSMug work on Intel Macs?
+### Does SMugVault work on Intel Macs?
 Yes!
-MacSMug is a universal app that runs natively on both:
+SMugVault is a universal app that runs natively on both:
 - **Apple Silicon** (M1, M2, M3 Macs)
 - **Intel Macs** (x86_64 architecture)

 ### How much storage space do I need?
-- **App size:** ~50MB for MacSMug itself
+- **App size:** ~50MB for SMugVault itself
 - **Photo storage:** Depends on your SmugMug library size
 - **Recommendation:** Ensure 2x your library size in free space